Hunterpall848/HOP-Calculator/README.md

-This is a basic Calculator that I made after finishing the into to Python course on Codecdemy.
+This is a basic Calculator that I made after finishing the into to Python course on Codecademy.
 It does basic multi step equations, and can use basic operators.

 Secret Keys:
 80085